 That’s right, the Fair Labor Standards Act does not require American employers to give employees any vacation leave at all.
 In France, all full-time employees get 5 weeks of paid vacation and that’s mandated by law.
 Many French people take 2 or 3 weeks off in the summer and it’s a normal thing to do, not grounds for termination or a sign that you’re slacking off work.
 The French work to live, not the other way around (and it doesn’t mean they’re lazy!).

 10. Buy a Kinder Surprise Egg in the grocery store (they’re banned in the USA because they’re a choking hazard).

-12. Drive on highways that don’t have potholes every 10 feet.
+12. Drive on highways that don’t have an abundance of potholes.